jaimejim/lecture/src/coaplinks.md

 4. **Content-Format** is again a number on a registry.
 This number identifies the combination of a Content-Type and a Content-Coding defined by the [CoAP Content-Formats registry](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml).

 5. **Attributes** describe information useful in accessing the target link they can be found on [IANA](http://www.iana.org/assignments/http-parameters) and are defined for CoAP in [RFC6690](https://tools.ietf.org/html/rfc6690).
 For example `rt` to specify the resource type, `sz` for maximum size estimate or `obs` to indicate that the resource is [observable](https://tools.ietf.org/html/rfc7641).

-Keeing all this in mind, the following sentence will now make more sense:
+Keeping all this in mind, the following sentence will now make more sense:

 **The content-format `60` identifies the `application/cbor` media-type, defined by [RFC7049](http://www.iana.org/go/rfc7049).**

 At this point we are capable of having applications point to specific locations using URLs, indicating concrete protocols used to get resources and serving those resources in a specific format.

-Just like on the web a HTTP Client (e.g. a browser) can understand the common media types for HTML `text/html` and  images `image/jpeg`; a CoAP Client could understand that `application/cbor` implies data will be send in [CBOR](http://www.iana.org/go/rfc7049) format.
+Just like on the web a HTTP Client (e.g., a browser) can understand the common media types for HTML `text/html` and  images `image/jpeg`; a CoAP Client could understand that `application/cbor` implies data will be send in [CBOR](http://www.iana.org/go/rfc7049) format.

 ## Data Serialization

 We have explained how resources exposed by a CoAP Server can be addressed using URIs and how the client can tell the server how content is to be presented and which format to use.
 We have even mention how that content can be *serialized*, that is how it is sent on the wire, by using CBOR.
 While CBOR is binary and hard to read without translation tools for humans, there is a serialization format called [SenML](https://tools.ietf.org/html/rfc8428) that is much readable.

 SenML can be represented in various formats with their respective media types which are: `application/senml-exi` , `application/senml+cbor` , `application/senml+json` , `application/senml+xml`.
-We will use JSON as it is one of the most common and it is easily readable - and writeable - in this document.
+We will use JSON as it is one of the most common and it is easily readable - and writable - in this document.
 To illustrate with an example, we have the following exchange between two CoAP endpoints.

 The CoAP client will **request** the resources available under the path `/device`.
 The request asks for the content format identifier of `110` which means `application/senml+json` format.
 Other CoAP fields like `token` or `version` have been omitted for simplicity.